stormwaterheatmap/website/docs/02_Technical Reference/022_Components/02_Hydrology.md

 </div>

 ### Hydrologic Response Units
-Modeling was performed on discretized landscape units based on common soils, land cover, and slope charcateristics known as hydrologic response units (HRUs).
-The HRU approach provides a computationally efficient method of pre-computing hydrolgic response for later use.
+Modeling was performed on discretized landscape units based on common soils, land cover, and slope characteristics known as hydrologic response units (HRUs).
+The HRU approach provides a computationally efficient method of pre-computing hydrologic response for later use.
 Results for a particular watershed can be calculated by summing or averaging the results for individual HRUs.

 Each combination of parameters was modeled in separate batched simulations.
 HRUs were designated by a three-digit number according to the following convention: